jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/30_simple_generators.md

 * Let's see how to create and use a generator in FsCheck.
     * Again, we'll ask for an int generator.
     * It creates an instance of a .Net class called `Gen` in the `FsCheck` namespace.
-* FsCheck generators also have a `size` parameter that can help control the iterestingness of data generated, to prevent examples from being too simple to expose errors or too complex to execute quickly.
+* FsCheck generators also have a `size` parameter that can help control the interestingness of data generated, to prevent examples from being too simple to expose errors or too complex to execute quickly.
 A larger "size" in a list generator may produce longer lists, while a larger "size" in a string generator may produce more of the unusual characters, for example.
     * The precise effect of generating different 'sizes', changes from type to type.
 Different generators use it differently, but the key point is this: **larger sizes produce more interesting values.**
-    * FsCheck has a good writeup of this in the [documentation](https://fscheck.github.io/FsCheck/TestData.html#The-size-of-test-data) linked in the last slide.
+    * FsCheck has a good write-up of this in the [documentation](https://fscheck.github.io/FsCheck/TestData.html#The-size-of-test-data) linked in the last slide.
     * The libraries usually offer a way to opt-out of using size in some parts of your code.
 This could be used to let you generate many small examples.
 * Some ways of generating examples:
     1. So, one way to make a generator for integer values is `var gen = Gen.Choose(low, hi)`.
 This returns an instance of `Gen<int>`.